Payroll Giving Statistics: Fun Facts for Fundraisers

 Nonprofits can leverage this opportunity by promoting the dual benefits of payroll giving: supporting charitable causes while also enhancing workplace satisfaction.

-More than one million UK employees contribute over £130 million annually through payroll giving programs.
+Employees contribute over $173 million annually through payroll giving programs.

 Payroll giving programs are most likely to be offered by manufacturing, finance, and information companies.